Small Business Programs (SBIR/STTR)

 Many of these innovations capitalize on advances in exposure biology.
 For example, SBIR/STTR grants support the development of devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.
 Other SBIR/STTR grants support the mission of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods through development of computational and in vitro approaches, which incorporate genetic diversity and use lower organisms or human 3D tissue models, to reduce or replace animal use in toxicology testing.
 In addition, SBIR/STTR grants support efforts to communicate about environmental hazards with the public to help people protect themselves from harmful exposures.

 Proper training can mean the difference between life and death for workers who handle hazardous materials or help with emergency response when hazardous materials are released.
 Although training for such workers has traditionally required physical classrooms and educational materials, recent technological advances have opened opportunities for providing accessible, accurate, and interactive training through electronic channels.

-Through the Worker Training and Education Program, NIEHS supports the development of e-learning tools that assist both students and instructors and that use a wide array of delivery platforms including computer and web-based applications, interactive DVDs, and cell phone and smart phone communications.
+Through the Worker Training Program, NIEHS supports the development of e-learning tools that assist both students and instructors and that use a wide array of delivery platforms, including computer and Web-based applications, interactive DVDs, and cell phone and smart phone communications.
 In general, the tools provide a solution to specific training problems and for specific training audiences.
-They can be instructor led and utilized in traditional classroom settings, and they often assist in preparation for critical ‘hands-on’ training.
-These new approaches help to rapidly and effectively equip workers with the skills and knowledge to protect themselves and their communities from hazards.
+They can be instructor-led and used in traditional classroom settings, and they often assist in preparation for critical “hands-on” training.
+These new approaches help to equip workers rapidly and effectively with the skills and knowledge to protect themselves and their communities from hazards.